Oct 20, 2021 (Newsletter Issue 15/21)

 The registration is renewable for periods of 10 years, indefinite number of times.

 The official fee for filing a trademark application is EUR 66,36 for one class and EUR 19,91 for each additional class.
-The fees for maintenance of a trademark for a period of 10 years and publication of information on the trademark in the Official Gazette are EUR 159,27 for one class and EUR 39,81 for each additional class.
-The above fees are 20% reduced if using e-filing system.
+The official fees for filing a trademark application are reduced by 20% if filed vie e-filing system.
+The fees for maintenance of a trademark for a period of 10 years and publication of information on the trademark in the Official Gazette are EUR 159,27 for one class and EUR 39,82 for each additional class.
+The renewal fees are the same regardless whether the renewal was filed in paper or via e-filing system.

 Find out how much this is in your own currency and convert!